 Compression schemes that do not result in an identical image when decompressed, but rather, one in which the changes may be imperceptible to the human eye.
 Lossy schemes generally provide higher compression than lossless compression schemes.

-In Oracle Database 11g Release 1 (11.1), the name Oracle interMedia has been changed to Oracle Multimedia.
+In Oracle Database 11g Release 1 (11.1), the name Oracle interMedia was changed to Oracle Multimedia.

 Object relational type that stores data source information for audio, heterogeneous, image, and video data characteristics.